 Saving all of your day’s calories for the Thanksgiving meal has the math of a good strategy.
 Unfortunately, sitting down to eat when you’re famished sets you up to gorge on anything and everything.
 Richner recommends eating a sensible breakfast and lunch (if dinner is your Thanksgiving meal).
 Make sure to include protein, which will help keep hunger at bay longer.

 Moderation is a mantra that won’t go away — because it works, especially when it comes to a meal like Thanksgiving.
 According to Richner, people don’t tend to gain weight during the holidays because of one meal.
 It’s when the high-fat and high-sugar foods of Thanksgiving make multiple appearances over the holiday season.
 Limit the holiday meals to the holiday.
 And on Thanksgiving Day when your favorites, like Grandma’s noodles, get passed around, limit yourself to a spoonful instead of a half-plate portion.
+Try to get the recommended portions for all of the food groups to make sure you’re still getting some fruits and veggies and to avoid over-eating high fat and carb foods.

 When you’re making some of the less healthy foods of Thanksgiving a once-in-a-while treat, take time to savor them.
 Eat slowly, noticing the flavors and textures that tickle your taste buds.
 And — this may be the hard part — stop eating just shy of feeling full.
 Yes, even if that means leaving some on your plate.
 You’ll have enjoyed one of your favorite foods without wishing you had on stretch pants.